scottsmith200544/Firewall-Analysis/README.md

 ## Acknowledgements

-Inspired by countless late‑night firewall audits 🙃
+Inspired by countless times of trying to clean up open and mismanaged firewalls when only logs are available